-Fast forward four years and we have now been to many ruins, each one with its own story directed by the lay of the land, water, and commodities available.
+Fast forward four years and I have now been to many ruins, each one with its own story directed by the lay of the land, water, and commodities available.
 The pyramids, carvings, and stelaes (large stone slabs) differ vastly, representing the statuses each society symbolized.

 Tulum Mayan Ruins

 Perhaps one of the biggest draws to this Yucatan ruin is the stunning backdrop of the Caribbean sea.
 The ruin is perched on a cliff that drops into powdery sand and beautiful turquoise water.
 This is the third most visited archeological site in Mexico, behind Teotihuacan and Chichen Itza.

 Tulum was an important stop for trade.
 Maya from all over Mesoamerica traded gold, copper, feathers, and most notably obsidian.
 These are just a few of the similarities to the Aztec Teotihuacan in Mexico City.
 El Castillo, for me, is the most impressive building on the archeological site, serving as a lighthouse for seafaring traders to mark exactly where the reef splits to safely land their canoes.

 Location: 2 miles outside of Tulum | Google Maps Hours: Every day 8:00 am – 5:00 pm

 Chances are you’ll spend some time enjoying this small beach town that has exploded in popularity recently.
 Whether you want to be a beach bum or explore the nearby cenotes, read this guide for ideas of what to do in Tulum.